-Employers rarely talk about pay.
+Employers in knowledge industries rarely talk about pay.
 They prefer remuneration.

 Perhaps the idea comes from the early 20th century when Britain’s upper classes thought discussing money was vulgar.

 Another explanation is employers live in a pretentious management-speak world where they use sesquipedalian – if you want to use that one at a dinner party make sure there’s no food in your mouth – words in the vain hope of impressing or intimidating the plebs.

 Some recruiters belong to a generation who read the Reader’s Digest.
 They soaked up the fancy words from “It Pays to Increase Your Word Power” while waiting to have their teeth fixed.